hweebie/logistics-data-dashboard/README.md

 1. Table improvements

 - Use mantine datatable
-- Add search to table
+- Add search and sort by dates
-- Add filter by date fields to table
+- Add filter by actual delivery date

 2. Charts improvements

-- Seed more dummy data
+- Seed more dummy data - done
-- Adjust range (past 7 days)
+- Adjust range (past 5 days) - done
+- Bugfix: X-axis should have specific date intervals, even if there are no data points for some dates

 3. Stretch goals